rugglcon/pydolist/README.md

 * optional config file in `~/.local/pydo/pydo.ini`
 * option to specify a different file to use to store lists at runtime (`-f` option)
 * option to specify a different file to use as a config file at runtime (`-c` option)
-* very simple interface; runs forever with prompt (see screenshots)
+* very simple curses interface; runs forever with prompt (see screenshots)
 * show completion status of a task, in case a task is done but you don't want to delete it yet

 ### Config file format